KevinTheMix/CheatSheets/Docker.md

 * Repository = collection of related Images under common Tag.
 * Tag = label used to identify the specific platform (OS) and version (e.g. .NET version) of an Image when several of those are available.
 * Compose = CLI tool using YAML for defining & running multi-container applications (from several Images) => a single command (***docker compose***) creates several containers on the Docker host.
 * Cluster = collection of Docker hosts exposed as one.
-Used by orchestration for scaling (see Kubernetes, Azure Fabric Service, Docker Swarm, Mesosphere).
+Used by orchestration for scaling.
 * Orchestrator = manages the lifecycle and locations of various Containers, with error control & restart capabilities.
+E.g. Azure Fabric Service, Docker Swarm, Kubernetes, Mesosphere.

 ## Docker Commands